dsleo/dsleo.github.io/_posts/2026-03-14-agi-last-stop.md

 ### Level 1 — Induction and Deduction
 Induction emerges from large-scale statistical pattern recognition, and modern LLMs have become remarkably strong at it.
 This capability is well illustrated by systems such as [AlphaEvolve](https://arxiv.org/abs/2506.13131)[^2].
 Deduction is now achieved with the advent of reasoning models together with the scaling of formalized languages.
-A prominent example is[AlphaProof](https://www.nature.com/articles/s41586-025-09833-y).
+A prominent example is [AlphaProof](https://www.nature.com/articles/s41586-025-09833-y).

 ### Level 2 — Analogical reasoning
 Analogical reasoning allows a system to transfer relational structure from one domain to another: recognizing that two situations share the same underlying pattern even if their surface details differ.